-Architecture is science, technology, geography, typography, anthropology, sociology, art and history.
-Renzo Piano, architect and designer
+Architecture is science, technology, geography, typography, anthropology, sociology, art and history.—Renzo Piano, architect and designer

 Our students gain the tools to enter the architecture field with a desire to use their design skills to enhance the world around them.
-The new program at Samford combines a 4-year Bachelor of Science in Architecture with a one-year Master of Architecture, providing a more accelerated degree in preparation for a rewarding career in design, including architectural licensure.
+The new program combines a 4-year Bachelor of Science in Architecture with a one-year Master of Architecture, providing a more accelerated degree in preparation for a rewarding career in design, including architectural licensure.

 Contact our arts recruiter at email@example.com to learn more.

 If you want to shape the rapidly changing world around you using architecture and design, then this might be the right major for you.